Published: July 20th 2012 September 13th 2011 Big Sur in morning fog

 The people involved had good reasons for the denial; Hearst had the ability to make or break a movie through the publicity his papers provided.

-Hearst did try to suppress the movie
+Hearst did try to

 , but Orson Well’s tireless efforts ensured it was still exhibited.